fishinthecalculator/gocix/doc/README.md

 ` grafana.ini ` (type: grafana-configuration)
 This field will be serialized as graphana.ini.

+` grafana.ini-mount-point ` (default: ` "/opt/bitnami/grafana/conf/grafana.ini" ` ) (type: string)
+The container path where Grafana’s configuration will be mounted.
+This is useful especially for using images different from the Gocix default.

 ` log-file ` (type: maybe-string)
 When ` log-file ` is set, it names the file to which the service’s